Networking¶

 traefik.ingress.kubernetes.io/router.tls: "true"

-traefik.ingress.kubernetes.io/router.middlewares: traefik-redirect-https@kubernetescrd # http to https redirect
+traefik.ingress.kubernetes.io/router.middlewares: traefik-redirect-https@kubernetescrd # HTTP to HTTPS redirect

 spec: